vector-of-bool/vector-of-bool.github.io/_drafts/modules-doa.md

 on the issues with module toolability, claiming that SG15 does not have the necessary implementation experience to make useful statements regarding modules.

-The SG15 chair has been entirely absent from the discussion from the very beginning.

 SG15 has only had face-to-face meetings.
 The last meeting, in San Diego, was useless as the chair was absent and people were too busy getting caught up since the prior meetings to have any useful discussions.
 With no SG15 meetings